davenalcsw/professionalwebsite/content/authors/admin/_index.md

 ---

-I am the Founder-Owner-CEO of Ase Center for Stress and Trauma, trauma-focused therapist, and doctoral student.
-My research interests include stress-related systems (with a focus on the parasympathetic nervous system), stress- and trauma-related disorders, stress vulnerability and resilience, and social determinants of health (i.e., class and race).
-I am interested in bridging the research, practice, programming, policy, and technology gap.
+Davena Mgbeokwere is the Founder-Owner-CEO and Chief Clinical Officer of Áṣẹ Center for Stress, Trauma and Well-Being, a trauma-focused therapist, and doctoral student.
+Her research interests include social determinants of health (e.g., class, race), stress biology (with a focus on the central and autonomic nervous system), and stress- and trauma-related disorders.
+She is passionate about health equity, family health and well-being, and bridging the research, practice, policy, and technology gap.